95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 12. HOPKINS County, TX

-On September 30, 2025, the Hopkins County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Hopkins County, Texas.
+On September 30, 2025, the Hopkins County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Hopkins County, Texas.

-The vote of the Hopkins County Commissioners' Court, which covered all of the unincorporated parts of Hopkins County was a unanimous 4-0 in support of the measure.
+The vote of the Hopkins County Commissioners' Court, which covered all of the unincorporated area of Hopkins County was a unanimous 4-0 in support of the measure.

 County Population: 38,784